lightly-ai/Lightly_LabelStudio_AL/README.md

 ## Tutorial
-This tutorial demonstrates a complete workflow of training a machine learning model with Active Learning using [Lightly](https://www.lightly.ai) and [LabelStudio](https://labelstud.io).
+This tutorial demonstrates a complete workflow of training a machine learning model with the aid of Active Learning using [Lightly](https://www.lightly.ai) and [LabelStudio](https://labelstud.io).

 Assume that we have a new unlabelled dataset and we want to train a new model.
 We do not want to label all samples because not all of them are valuable.
 Lightly can help select a good subset of samples to kick off labelling and model training.
 The loop is as follows: